This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is croup?

-Croup is an infection that causes the throat and upper airways of the lungs to swell and narrow.
+Croup is a respiratory infection.
+It causes your child's throat and upper airways to swell and narrow.
 It is also called laryngotracheobronchitis.
-Croup makes it harder for your child to breathe.
-This infection is common in children 5 years or younger, but your child can get croup at any age.
-Your child may get croup more than one time.
+Croup is most common in children ages 6 months to 3 years.
+Your child may get croup more than once.

 What increases my child's risk for croup?

 Croup is commonly caused by a virus.
-The virus is spread through the air when others cough or sneeze.
-It can be spread if your child touches contaminated items and then touches his or her mouth, nose, or eyes.
+It usually occurs during the common cold season.
+Croup is spread by breathing in germs from infected people when they cough or sneeze.
+Croup can also spread if your child touches contaminated items and then touches his or her mouth, nose, or eyes.

 What are the signs and symptoms of croup?

-Croup may start like a cold with a stuffy or runny nose and fever.
+Croup begins like a cold with cough, fever, and a runny nose.
 As your child's airway becomes swollen, he or she may have any of the following:

 - Barking cough that is worse at night